Attack highlights challenge of pursuing domestic extremists

 After Sept.
 11, the FBI shifted resources to combat international terror groups and their followers in the United States.
 In the years since, national security prosecutors have relied hundreds of times on a law that makes it a crime to lend material support to any federally recognized foreign terrorism organization.
 But there’s no domestic equivalent, in part because the U.S. does not regard any U.S.-based group — including the Ku Klux Klan — as a terror organization nor treat mere membership as a crime.

+FBI officials insist they’ve dedicated appropriate resources to the domestic terrorism threat even without a designated statute.
+Michael McGarrity, the FBI’s top counterterrorism official, recently told lawmakers that the FBI was conducting roughly 850 domestic terrorism investigations.
+He acknowledged that white supremacists and other domestic terrorists were being arrested more often, and causing more deaths, than international terrorists.

-The last 12 months have produced an uptick in acts deemed domestic terrorism, with the number of deaths outpacing those caused by individuals inspired by foreign groups.
-Most notable was the October killing of 11 people at a Pittsburgh synagogue.
-Robert Bowers, a man who officials said expressed hatred of Jews during the rampage and later told police that “all these Jews need to die,” has been charged in that massacre.
+Those include Robert Bowers, who is accused of killing 11 people at a Pittsburgh synagogue last October.
+Authorities said he expressed hatred of Jews during the rampage and later told police that “all these Jews need to die.”

-FBI Director Chris Wray told lawmakers last month that domestic terrorism is a “persistent serious threat.”
-The Justice Department in recent years has tried to confront that threat by appointing a domestic terrorism coordinator and creating the specialized unit that will investigate the El Paso attack.
-It also investigated an April shooting at a California synagogue.
+FBI Director Chris Wray told lawmakers last month that domestic terrorism is a “persistent serious threat,” and that though the FBI cannot police free speech, “when it turns to violence, we are all over it.”

-It was unclear when Crusius might be charged federally or what specific charges he could face.
+It was unclear when Crusius might be charged federally or what specific charges he would face, though the death penalty does seem an option.
 Attorney General William Barr announced last month that the Justice Department would resume federal executions for the first time since 2003.

 In the meantime, McCord said, it is imperative that the government call shootings like the one on Saturday terrorism.